 We are working together with experts in the field of industrial-waste disposal to promote material, chemical and thermal recycling, in an effort to improve the recycle rate of plastic waste generated at construction and demolition sites throughout Japan.
 We are also considering introducing plastic alternatives for the likes of building and packaging materials, and promoting initiatives to reduce the amount of plastic that we use.

-The Daito Group manages 66,429 rental properties-more than anyone else in Japan-which means we carry out a significant amount of construction work each year across the country.
+The Daito Group managed 38,329 rental properties, including detached houses and rental housing, in FY2020 (April 2020 to March 2021)-more than anyone else in Japan-which means we carry out a significant amount of construction work each year across the country.
 I believe every little effort made at our sites will have a significant impact on promoting the 3R Policies (Reduce, Reuse and Recycle) for waste plastics across Japan.